 During sleep, your body’s natural healing capacities are put to work.
-You will be putting your body and mind at ease and reducing post-surgery stress especially present in a NYC lifestyle.
+You will be putting your body and mind at ease and reducing post-surgery stress especially present in a NJ lifestyle.
 I recommend that my patients get a full night’s sleep (7-9 hours a night) for at least the first few weeks following their nose job.

 - Elevate your head.

 To maximize comfort and to guide proper blood circulation to your nose and body, sleep with 2-3 pillows under your head at all times.